Herald Examiner Building

-Morgan designed the Herald-Examiner building in the Mission Revival style of architecture popular throughout Southern California in the early twentieth century.
+She designed the Herald Examiner building in the Mission Revival style of architecture popular throughout Southern California in the early twentieth century.
 Located at the southwest corner of Broadway and 11th Streets in downtown Los Angeles, the building's red tile roof and blue and yellow tiled domes make it a visible neighborhood landmark.

 It housed the newspaper's offices until 1989, when the newspaper (by then renamed the Herald Examiner) closed.
 Within a few years, Hearst Corporation was exploring demolishing the building to make way for a parking lot.